swiftlang/swift-evolution/proposals/0213-literal-init-via-coercion.md

 which result in compile-time overflow under current rules, become valid.
 It also simplifies type-checker logic and leads to speed-up in some complex expressions.

-This change also makes some of the errors which correctly only happen at runtime become compile-time instead e.g. `Character("ab")`.
+This change also makes some of the errors which currently only happen at runtime become compile-time instead e.g. `Character("ab")`.

 ## Detailed design